lfenzo/ml-solar-sao-paulo/README.md

 ### Data Imputation

 The imputation was performed for every feature in every station using Inverse Distance Weighting.
-For a imputed station A, a set of neaby stations (B, C and D) is obtained and for every timestamp in A available values in B, C and D are interpolated in order to artificially reconstruct the missing values of A.
+For an imputed station A, a set of nearby stations (B, C and D) is obtained and for every timestamp in A available values in B, C and D are interpolated in order to artificially reconstruct the missing values of A.

 ![](./img/imputacao.png)